Documentation / Scanner

 Choppy or sideways markets are characterized by absence of clear trend rather than specific directional signals.
 SPY trades in a 3-5% range for two weeks or longer without making progress in either direction, oscillating within defined boundaries.
 The Dashboard shows approximately 50/50 split between LONG and SHORT signals with no clear dominance.
 Market Pulse displays mixed colors with no clear trend consensus across the 590-symbol universe.

-VIX sits in the 18-25 range indicating moderate uncertainty without panic, elevated from bull market levels but not in crisis mode.
-Price action whipsaws with up days immediately followed by down days in unpredictable patterns, creating trader frustration.
+VIX sits in the 18-25 range, indicating moderate uncertainty without panic: elevated from bull market levels but not in crisis mode.
+Price action whipsaws, with up days followed immediately by down days in unpredictable patterns.
 If these characteristics persist for 5+ trading days, you’re in a choppy market regime requiring defensive Scanner settings.

 Scanner Configuration for Choppy Markets

 Set Market Pulse Color to Any since even Green signals struggle in choppy markets and being too selective may eliminate all opportunities.
 Use Daily Conservative model exclusively while avoiding Hourly models that generate too many false signals in sideways noise.
-Focus Signal Type on FP only as pullback entries at least provide defined risk, avoiding TC which requires continuation that doesn’t occur in choppy conditions.
+Focus the Signal Type filter on FP only, as pullback entries at least provide defined risk, and avoid leaning on continuation-style entries that require follow-through that doesn’t occur in choppy conditions.

-Reduce position sizing to 1% risk per trade or consider skipping trading entirely until conditions improve, as cash is a valid position.
-Reduce trade frequency by approximately 50% compared to trending markets, taking only 3-5 trades per week versus 8-12.
+Reduce position sizing to 1% risk per trade, or skip trading until conditions improve, since cash is a valid position.
+Cut trade frequency by about 50% compared to trending markets: 3-5 trades per week versus 8-12.
 Take profits early at 1.5:1 risk-reward rather than waiting for full Volatility Box targets that may never arrive in sideways markets.
-Use very tight stops and exit if trades don’t work within 4 hours for daily models, not giving them room to wander.
+Use tight stops and exit if trades don’t work within 4 hours for daily models.

-Avoid swing trades completely and close all positions by end of day to eliminate overnight risk in unpredictable conditions.
-Consider sitting out entirely and waiting for clearer trend to emerge, preserving capital for better opportunities rather than grinding through low-probability chop.
-Track your choppy market performance separately, and if win rate drops below 40% in these conditions, make it a rule to not trade when chop is identified.
+Avoid swing trades and close all positions by end of day to eliminate overnight risk.
+Consider sitting out and waiting for a clearer trend, preserving capital rather than grinding through low-probability chop.
+Track your choppy market performance separately, and if your results in these conditions deteriorate, make it a rule not to trade when chop is identified.

-Example choppy market signal distribution: Scanner shows just 18 signals split exactly 9 LONG and 9 SHORT with perfect 50/50 distribution.
+Example choppy market signal distribution: Scanner shows just 18 signals split 9 LONG and 9 SHORT, a 50/50 distribution.
 Market Pulse displays 7 Green, 3 Yellow, 5 Red, and 3 Orange with no consensus.
-VIX registers 22.1 elevated but not panic.
-The appropriate action is to trade only 85+ conviction signals, take profits quickly at 1.5:1 risk-reward, and exit all positions by 3:30 PM with no overnight holds.
-Expect only 2-4 signals per day meeting these strict filters with 45-52% win rates at best.
+VIX registers 22.1, elevated but not panic.
+Trade only 85+ conviction signals, take profits quickly at 1.5:1 risk-reward, and exit all positions by 3:30 PM with no overnight holds.
+Expect very few signals meeting these strict filters.

 High VIX Environment Adaptations

-When VIX exceeds 25, the Scanner requires special adaptations because volatility fundamentally changes VB band behavior.
-Volatility Box bands widen significantly to 2-3x their normal width to accommodate increased price movement, creating much larger stop distances.
-Stop distances increase dramatically, requiring much smaller position sizes to maintain consistent dollar risk.
+When VIX exceeds 25, the Scanner requires special adaptations because volatility changes VB band behavior.
+Volatility Box bands widen to 2-3x their normal width to accommodate increased price movement, creating much larger stop distances.
+Wider stops require smaller position sizes to maintain consistent dollar risk.
 Target distances also increase, making setups look deceptively attractive on paper with 3:1 or 4:1 risk-reward ratios that may not be realistic.

-Whipsaw risk increases substantially as false signals become more common when volatility is elevated.
-Price can trigger VB entry levels then immediately reverse through your stop before resuming the original direction.
-These factors combine to create an environment where standard position sizing will result in outsized losses if trades fail, even with proper stop discipline.
+Whipsaw risk rises as false signals become more common when volatility is elevated.
+Price can trigger VB entry levels, then reverse through your stop before resuming the original direction.
+Together these factors create an environment where standard position sizing produces outsized losses when trades fail, even with proper stop discipline.

 Scanner Configuration for High VIX

-High VIX filters emphasize dramatic risk reduction to compensate for wider stops and increased whipsaw probability.
-Raise Conviction to 85+ minimum with no exceptions, trading only the absolute best statistical setups.
-Use Daily Conservative model exclusively as Hourly models are far too noisy when VIX exceeds 25, generating numerous false signals.
+High VIX filters emphasize risk reduction to compensate for wider stops and higher whipsaw probability.
+Raise Conviction to 85+ minimum with no exceptions, trading only the best setups.
+Use Daily Conservative model exclusively, as Hourly models are far too noisy when VIX exceeds 25.

-Keep Market Pulse Alignment at WITH for trend following, never taking AGAINST trades during high volatility periods.
-Focus Signal Type on TR or FP specifically, as these reversal and pullback patterns have clearest stop placement during volatile periods.
-Avoid TC and ME signals which require continuation that’s unreliable when volatility is spiking.
+Keep Market Pulse Alignment at WITH for trend following, never taking AGAINST trades during high volatility.
+Focus Signal Type on TR or FP, as these reversal and pullback patterns offer the clearest stop placement during volatile periods.
+Lean away from momentum-continuation entries such as ME, which require follow-through that’s unreliable when volatility is spiking.
+Since TR (Trend Reversal) is a counter-trend entry, reserve it for the cleanest setups even here.

 Example: VIX at 32 during panic selling.
 AAPL signal shows entry $182.10, stop $174.80 (4% risk, much wider than typical 1-2%), target $192.60, conviction 88.
 For $50,000 account, normal 2% risk equals $1,000.
 Under high VIX conditions, reduce to 1% equals $500 maximum risk.
 Risk per share is $7.30.
 Position size $500 / $7.30 equals 68 shares.
 Normally you would trade 137 shares to risk $1,000, but high VIX requires cutting position size by 50% to maintain proper risk management despite wider stops.

-Filter for Win Rate 55%+ and Expectancy +$0.40+ to ensure you’re only trading the most proven setups during elevated volatility.
-Reduce maximum concurrent positions to 2 instead of normal 3-4 to limit overall exposure.
+Filter for high conviction and positive expectancy so you’re only trading the most proven setups during elevated volatility.
+Reduce maximum concurrent positions to 2 instead of the normal 3-4 to limit exposure.
 Take profits at Volatility Box target without trailing, as volatile reversals can erase extended gains quickly.
 Exit same day whenever possible, avoiding overnight holds during high VIX periods.
-Expect only 2-4 signals per day meeting these strict criteria with 48-56% win rates.
+Expect very few signals meeting these strict criteria.

 FOMC and CPI Week Adaptations

-Major market-moving events create temporary periods requiring defensive Scanner settings.
+Major market-moving events create temporary periods that require defensive Scanner settings.
 FOMC meetings occur 8 times per year with announcements at 2 PM Eastern.
 CPI reports release monthly at 8:30 AM Eastern.
-NFP jobs reports come first Friday of month at 8:30 AM.
-These events can create massive volatility that invalidates technical analysis temporarily.
+NFP jobs reports come the first Friday of the month at 8:30 AM.
+These events can create volatility that temporarily invalidates technical analysis.

 Scanner Configuration for Event Weeks